The Ultimate Travel Beauty Packing List and Kit for Backpackers

 After months as a true blue backpacker, I'm finally ready to write the very post I dreamt up alongside the creation of The Beauty Backpacker.
 As a lifetime travel and beauty obsessive, if there's one thing I've mastered over the years it's how to pack the right travel beauty and makeup essentials for any trip, be it a rugged backpacking adventure or a luxe sun-soaked holiday.

 This post (the one that marries my two passions) was always going to be my very first.
 But as I transitioned from my London life to minimalism, I quickly realised I needed to put time into 'legit' backpacking before regaling the interwebs with all my travel beauty and makeup tips and tricks.
 I wanted to endure all the backpacking highs and lows so I could advise on which beauty products really work, which ones are the best multitaskers and which ones simply add unnecessary weight to your backpack.

-Many months in, I can confidently say that I've suffered enough crispy beach hair days, moisture-sucking long-haul flights and toenail-breaking hikes to truly provide you with the ultimate packing checklist for all your travel beauty needs.
+Six months in, I can confidently say that I've suffered enough crispy beach hair days, moisture-sucking long-haul flights and toenail-breaking hikes to truly provide you with the ultimate packing checklist for all your travel beauty needs.
 I've done my best to strike a balance between keeping things practical (and easily packable) but also sufficiently luxe to nurture your body and get your glam on when the mood (or night) strikes.

 Get ready!
 This is another mammouth post.
 One to sift through alongside my what to pack when you backpack to assemble all your backpacking gear.
 I've broken this up by beauty category and included links** to every product.
 I've also scattered some pro travel beauty tips throughout in bold.
 This is a comprehensive guide but hopefully you'll use it to 'pick and mix' the pieces that work best for you and your beauty needs.